Sutton House (Manhattan): Form

 The three buildings are connected by a T-shaped glass-walled lobby, approached through a landscaped entrance, facing 52nd St on the south.
 Open areas between the buildings are private park-like settings.
-The complex features a 2-story 160-car garage facing 53rd street, for easy access from FDR Drive, and totals 290 apartments, from suites to 5-bedroom penthouses.
+The complex features a two-story 160-car garage facing 53rd street, for easy access from FDR Drive, and totals 290 apartments, from suites to 5-bedroom penthouses.
 Most of the apartments feature balconies, and some include fireplaces.
 Sutton House is a white brick building designed in the modernist period, a style shared with the contemporaneous Manhattan House, which regained popularity in the 2010s.

-Sutton House's lobby and ground floor were described by the New York Times in 1956 as "landscaped", not "decorated".
-The public space design was done by Virginia Conner Dick, a prominent interior designer and a furniture designer.
+According to the New York Times in 1956, "the term "landscaping", rather than "decorating", has been used to describe the plans for the lobby and ground floor corridors of the Sutton House".
+The public space design was done by Virginia Conner Dick, a prominent interior designer and a furniture designer hired by Kokkins & Lyras for the job.
 According to the Times, "The indoor-outdoor effect of the lobby and the glass-enclosed corridors connecting the building's three sections are achieved with large plantings near the large windows facing the private garden".